datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > ## Challenge:
 >
-> - Write a query that returns the number of animals caught per genus in each plot.
+> - Write a query that returns the number of animals caught of each genus in each plot.
 > Order the results by plot number (ascending) and by descending number of individuals in each plot.
 >
 > > ## Solution